-- (i) that the student be awarded the degree; - that the student be awarded the degree subject to minor amendments being made to the thesis subject to the satisfaction of the internal examiner within a maximum period of 3 months.
-The examiners must indicate to the student in writing, via the Research Student Registry, what amendments and corrections are required; - (iii) that the student be permitted to be re-examined for the degree, with or without a further oral examination within a maximum period of 6 months.
-The examiners must indicate to the student in writing, via the Research Student Registry, the deficiencies of the first examination; - (iv) that the student has failed and is not permitted to be re-examined.
+- (i) that the student be awarded the degree; - (ii) that the student be awarded the degree subject to minor amendments being made to the thesis subject to the satisfaction of the internal examiner within a maximum period of 3 months.
+The examiners must indicate to the student in typed written form, via the Academic Registry, what amendments and corrections are required;

-A7.6.6 Awards of MPhil, MCh (Res), MD (Res), PhD, MD (by Published Work) and PhD (by Published Work).
+- (iii) that the student be permitted to be re-examined for the degree, with or without a further oral examination within a maximum period of 6 months.
+The examiners must indicate to the student in typed written form, via the Academic Registry, the deficiencies of the first examination; - (iv) that the student has failed and is not permitted to be re-examined. - A7.6.6 Awards of MPhil, MCh (Res), MD (Res), PhD, MD (by Published Work) and PhD (by Published Work).